Weimax Wines & Spirits

 The photo above shows Adèle standing in front of her one 'tank' of wine and she's smiling because the notion of sending some bottles half-way around the world to be consumed by savvy, wine-drinking San Franciscans is almost a fantasy.

-But in reality, we now have our second vintage of her terrific Quincy.
+But in reality, we now have our eleventh vintage of her terrific Quincy.
 The appellation, by the way, is devoted solely to Sauvignon.

 Sorry...this is for adults.